ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 Production and Development Images
 =================================

-By default, building an image results in something that is locked-down and secure.
-This is how real products should be built.
-Unless some kind of application gets installed during image creation, one cannot do much with the running image (no user interface, no way to log into the system).
+By default, building an image results in a software system that is locked-down and secure.
+This is how real product images should be built.
+Unless an application gets installed during image creation, one cannot do much with the running image; there would be no user interface, and no way to log into the system.

-During development, a more open image is more useful.
+During development though, a more open image is very useful.
 The Ostro project contains a ``ostro-os-development.inc`` file that can be included in a build configuration's ``local.conf`` to produce "development" images.

+.. warning:: Development images allow your development work to be done, but are are intentionally insecure.
-*IMPORTANT*: such development images are intentionally not built to be perfectly secure!
-Do not use them in products built for end-customers and use them only in secure environments.
+   Do not use development images in products built for end-customers and use them only in secure development environments.

 The Ostro Project provides pre-compiled development images that can receive security updates using the software update mechanism.
 No pre-compiled